SAP-archive/boe-custom-task-template/learning/README.md

   Convert String to CSV | Convert input parameter (String) to output parameter (CSV) | &lt;id&gt;base_&lt;version&gt;.jar
   Compare String | Simple string compare of CSV values
   Get WebIntelligence Dataset | Get the values from a table in a report of a Web Intelligence document
+  Get WebIntelligence Worklist | Get the values from a table in a report of a Web Intelligence document as worklist in CSV format
   JavaScript | execute JavaScript code from a document uploaded to a folder in the CMS repository | &lt;id&gt;javascript_&lt;version&gt;.jar